Program 453: Rome Neighborhoods; Will Hide's Crazy Rides; Former-Yugoslavia Today

 Release Date: 08-06-2016

-Get tips for how to "do like the Romans do" in Rome's modern-day neighborhoods.
+Get tips for how to "do as the Romans do" in Rome's modern-day neighborhoods.
 Hear about the travel writer Will Hide's latest crazy rides, from cycling across the hills of Rwanda to driving what might be the world's "most dangerous road" up from Delhi into the Himalayas.
-Plus guides from Slovenia and Bosnia take listener calls to help plan fun trips into the countries of the former Yugoslavia.
+Plus listen in as guides from Slovenia and Bosnia take listener calls to help plan fun trips to the countries of the former Yugoslavia.